Electrical Repairs that can’t wait till Tomorrow

 If part of your electrical system stops working, it’s time to address the situation sooner rather than later.
 Electrical defects usually go hand-in-hand with heat.
 Addressing a repair early will stop the spread of damaging heat that will affect other parts of your electrical system, like melting wire nuts, burning insulations in Romex cable, and overloading breakers.

 One of the most common electrical service calls is an outlet that has stopped working.
-Homes wired in the 70’s and 80’s most likely use stab-in the back quick connections for the wires feeding the 3 prong outlets.
+Homes wired in the ’70s and ’80s most likely use stab-in-the-back quick connections for the wires feeding the 3 prong outlets.
 One small piece of spring metal is all that holds the wire in place.
 As time goes by, the circuit heats up and cools down the effects of expansion and contraction take its toll on the outlet causing a loose electrical connection.

 A loose electrical connection is the root of many electrical malfunctions and here is why.
 A loose connection creates a point of resistance in the electrical circuit.
-This resistance causes a heat buildup, the heat itself causes even more resistance for the path of electricity.
+This resistance causes a heat buildup, the heat itself causes even more resistance to the path of electricity.
 So now you have a dangerous snowball effect of resistance and heat buildup.
-Eventually an electrical fire will ensue.
+Eventually, an electrical fire will ensue.
 This deadly scenario could be avoided by replacing the faulty outlet ASAP.
 Having arc fault breakers or AFCIs installed is another great way to protect your home.
 These relatively new electronic breakers actually listen for the RF (radio frequencies) transmitted by arcing caused by a loose electrical connection.
-The installation of arc fault breakers is a simple electrical installation and may reveal problems in your homes wiring that have gone unnoticed.
-I bring this up because so many people upgrade HVAC systems, new flooring, counter tops, and the list goes on and on.
-Very few homeowners upgrade their electrical wiring and electrical panel till they have become a safety concern.
+The installation of arc fault breakers is a simple electrical installation and may reveal problems in your home's wiring that have gone unnoticed.
+I bring this up because so many people upgrade HVAC systems, new flooring, countertops, and the list goes on and on.
+Very few homeowners upgrade their electrical wiring and electrical panel until they have become a safety concern.
 Most people spend more on Starbucks coffee than electrical maintenance for their home each year.
 My point is, spending a few hundred dollars on new, safer breakers is money well spent that will give you peace of mind.